 Because the Venice Simplon-Orient-Express contains cars from Europe’s most prominent lines, it is difficult to separate it from the history of train travel on the continent.
 The train is comprised of up to 17 carriages, all of which date back to the early 1900s and still feature their original old coal heaters.
 In keeping with tradition, each has its own identifying number; Bar Car 3674 was built as a dining car in France in 1931, and Dining Car 4141 was constructed as a first-class Pullman and decorated by René Lalique in 1929.
 Sleeping accommodations are equally character-filled, from 3425, which was part of the Orient Express service used by King Carol of Romania for his love affairs, to 3544, which served as a brothel during WWII.

 While not crafted for the movies, the Venice Simplon-Orient-Express has seduced its fair share of movie makers, offering berth for characters as varied as Agatha Christie’s Hercule Poirot and Disney’s Cruella DeVil.
 The reason for this is simple.
 When seeking a glimpse of Europe’s cultured past — whether you’re a director or sybaritic globetrotter — you will not find a more genuine experience.

-Book your hotel in Paris with Booking.com or in Venice
+Reserve your room now in Paris or in Venice

 Now you can see Ireland by train aboard the Belmond Grand Hibernian.
 The first luxury steam engine of its kind to grace the the Emerald Isle, its carriages are inspired by Dublin’s Georgian architecture and the elegant Observation Car is a wonderful place to mingle with fellow travelers.
 The train accommodates up to 40 passengers in private en-suite cabins so journeys aren’t overcrowded.
 On board you can look forward to fine dining, live music, engaging storytellers and hands-on craft sessions while lush views sweep by cabin windows.